Residential Water Conservation

 Limited time offer: Receive a one-time rebate of $50 per household to change the plumbing to soften hot water only.

-General information on water softener is available on our Water Softener web page.
+General information on water softeners is available on our Water Softener web page.

 Waterloo Region homeowners of single, semi-detached or townhouses using a salt-based softener who have: